m-abdelwahab/coding-career-handbook/README.md

 - [ ] update product hunt badge and make sure it works correctly
 - [ ] Make sure website is accessible
 - [ ] optimize for SEO
+- [ ] fix warning: "Tailwind is not purging unused styles because no template paths have been provided." when running `gatsby build`

 ## Pricing Section option